Selling a website can be an overwhelming process, especially if you’ve never done it before.

 - It will include information on keywords, impressions, clicks, and average ranking positions.

-- Google Analytics: Google Analytics report will show buyers how much traffic your website is getting, where that traffic is coming from, and how people are interacting with your site, as well as other important metrics.
+- Google Analytics: Google Analytics report will show interested buyers how much traffic your website is getting, where that traffic is coming from, and how people are interacting with your site, as well as other important metrics.

 - Google Trends: This report will show buyers how your niche is performing over time.